several surgical instruments on a table and doctors in operation room

 Burn Injuries

 The occurrence of burn injuries is more common than you might first suspect.
-According to a 2016 National Burn Center Survey, over 450,000 burn victims in the United States required emergency treatment.
+According to a March 2020 article from NFPA.org:

 Three Classifications of Burns